GC6610/TODO/README.md

 # The-College-App
 User can create their account on this portal and can use features like
-1. track their day to day tasks
+1. Track their day to day tasks
 2. Maintain Coding/Social Profiles
 3. Create post in categories like Buy/Sell/LostandFound/Others